lyvykhang/llm-agents-scientometric-qa/README.md

 Concerning the RAG interface, there are 4 components to consider:
 - The entity resolution component in `graphql.py`.
 While our implementation used a proprietary GraphQL layer aggregating numerous entity vector search endpoints, any entity resolution method (name -> ID and v.v.) can work in principle.
 - The implementations of the database querying tools in `tools_api.py`.
-- The functional description of said tools as provided to the Planning Agent for plan generation in `config/prompts/planning.py`.
+- The functional description of said tools as provided to the Planning Agent for plan generation in `config/prompts/planning.py` and `config/prompts/high_level_planning.py`.
 - The functional descriptions of said tools in `config/prompts/tools.py` specified as Pydantic models, for LLM tool-calling purposes.

 > [!NOTE]